solliancenet/azure-synapse-build-together-blog/Blog-4/serverless-data-lake-exploration.md

 Feel free to explore the remainder of the samples in the Knowledge center example with your new knowledge of Serverless pools.
 However, notice that all queries utilize the flexibility of the `OPENROWSET()` function.

-## Task 6: Querying CSV Files with Serverless SQL Pools
+## Task 6: Querying CSV Files with serverless SQL pools

-In the previous Task, you queried Parquet files with the Serverless SQL pool.
-However, as CSV is a common file format used to move data to analytical systems, you will explore how to query CSV files with Serverless SQL pools.
+In the previous Task, you queried Parquet files with the serverless SQL pool.
+However, as CSV is a standard file format used to move data to analytical systems, now, you will learn to query CSV files with serverless SQL pools.

 1. Returning to the **SQL scripts** Knowledge center samples, search for `Query CSV Files`.
 Select the sample that appears.